Skip to main content

 → Pipeline (Schema + Mappings + Transforms)

-→ Pipeline Run (status: completed)
+→ Pipeline Run (status: delivered)

 → Webhook Event (if configured)